regostar/hack_unt_financial_fraud/README.md

 3. **Backend**: Flask and Python handle real-time fraud predictions and API interactions.
 4. **Frontend**: Built with React for an intuitive user experience.
 5. **Database**: MongoDB stores transaction data and flags for efficient tracking and retrieval.

+--

+## 🔮 What's Next for Fraud Folio
+1. **Enhancing Model Accuracy**: Continuously training and fine-tuning the model.
+2. **Scalability**: Improving the app's performance to handle larger datasets.
+3. **Partnerships**: Collaborating with financial institutions to maximize the impact of Fraud Folio.